Last Updated on March 10, 2022 by Peter Z

 Better would be to focus only on the presentation itself, using whatever you have by hand already.

 Think for a moment, if you can reuse some older slides.
 The power of PowerPoint presentation lies in their editability.
 This allows you to easily take a slide from another presentation, that was already finalized.
 Modify what needs to be updated and reuse that old slide or its part in your new presentation.
 Why spend time reinventing the wheel again.

 Although sometimes this can be a trap if you spend more time searching for those presentations or adjusting them.
 Keep track of time not to spend too much time browsing.
 In some cases, it’s maybe faster to start from scratch.
 Especially if you want to develop a brand new idea.

 Using keyboard shortcuts speeds up your frequently done activities.
 It’s much faster than working with a mouse.

-Here are some of my favourite ones (if working in PowerPoint on MS Windows PC.
+Here are some of my favorite ones (if working in PowerPoint on MS Windows PC.
 Not all shortcuts will work on Mac’s MS Office they can be a little different, e.g. replace Ctrl with Cmd key):

 Shortcuts for general work with files, not only PowerPoint:

 - Ctrl+Z to undo last action and Ctrl+Y to redo it.